RashmiShah06/Resurf/readme.md

 > "Find the React authentication article I saved before placements."

-AI interprets the query and retrieves the most relevant resources.
+An LLM interprets the query and retrieves the most relevant resources, rather than relying purely on keyword matching.

 ---

 ## 🏷️ AI Tag Generation

-Automatically generate meaningful tags for:

-* Websites
-* PDFs
-* PPTs

-This reduces manual organization while improving search quality.
+Automatically generate meaningful tags for uploaded files and links — reducing manual organization while improving search quality.
+(The `tags` field already exists on every resource; nothing currently populates it yet.)

 ---

 ## 📝 AI Summaries

-Generate concise summaries for lengthy:
+Generate concise summaries for lengthy articles, PDFs, and documentation.

-* Articles
-* PDFs
-* Documentation

 ---

-## 🎤 Voice Search
+## 🧠 Semantic Search

-Allow users to search their personal knowledge base using speech instead of typing.
+Retrieve resources based on meaning instead of exact keyword matches — useful when a user remembers only the gist of something, not the specific words used in it.

 ---

-## 🧠 Semantic Search

-Retrieve resources based on meaning instead of exact keyword matches, making it easier to find information even when users remember only partial details.
+## 🖼️ Vision-Based Tagging for Scanned/Image-Heavy PDFs

+For scanned PDFs where OCR yields little (e.g. diagram-heavy pages), a vision-capable model could describe and tag page content directly from images.

 ---